nickmmark/dino_visualization/README.md

 `gganimate` for creating smooth transitions between datasets in the animation.
 `gifski` to render animations as GIFs for display in the app.

+### License
+None!
+Use this freely to teach about the importance of data visualization!